Jens Meiert

 . . . . .

 Art is a very complex thing and therefore defining it is a paradoxical task.
-I hope my 3 little sentences make sense - at last a litte bit ;-)
+I hope my 3 little sentences make sense - at last a litte bit đŸ˜‰

-Thorsten, interesting idea, though I kind of struggle connecting “flow” with art (apart from an artist being in “flow” while working on something).
+Thorsten, interesting idea, though I struggle connecting “flow” with art (apart from an artist being in “flow” while working on something).

-David, indeed, things truly don’t get easier when thinking about the “told something is art” situation.
-I wonder about that as well (and need a moment to apply that to what has already been contributed).
+David, indeed, things truly don’t get easier when thinking about the “told something is art” case.
+I wonder about that as well (and need a moment to apply that to what has already been said).

 Uli, interesting, and I’d like to hear more about that; especially, does art really have no purpose, and what rules do you mean in particular?